 Mom’s Homemade Jam

-I grew up on homemade jam from my mom which she kept stored in all different flavors, strawberry, raspberry, apricot and more.
-I loved homemade jam and never had a single bite of store bought jam until I was in college and had run out of the homemade jam I’d brought with me.
+I grew up on traditional homemade jam from my mom, which she kept stored in all different flavors, strawberry, raspberry, apricot, and more.
+I loved homemade jam and never had a single bite of store-bought jam until I was in college and had run out of the homemade jam I’d brought with me.

 It was a tragic moment in my life.
-I could not stand the taste of store bought!
+I could not stand the taste of store-bought!
 I thought it tasted fake and overly sweetened.
-I had cough syrup, not jam on my mind.
+Almost like cough syrup!

 How to Make Strawberry Jam

-Jam is made with fruit pulp while jelly is make with fruit juice.
-A jelly is that thick, congealed like jell-o type of jam whereas a freezer jam is soft, sticky and spreadable jam.
+Jam is made with whole fruit or fruit pulp, while jelly is made with fruit juice!
+Jelly is that thick, congealed, like Jell-O type of jam, whereas a freezer jam is soft, sticky, and spreadable!

 Can You Make Jam From Frozen Berries?